stephan-double-u/cross-language-validation-schema/README.md

           ]
         }
       }
-    }
     ```
 2. If there are multiple of these conditions, and they are _all linked with either AND or OR_, the key of the
-  third pair is _conditionsGroup_, where the value is an object with 2 key-value pairs: the key of one pair is
+  third pair is _conditionsGroup_, where the value is an object with 2 key/value pairs: the key of one pair is
   _operator_, its value is either _AND_ or _OR_.
 The key of the other pair is _constraints_, its value is an
   array of [elementary constraint objects](#Elementary-constraints).
     > JSON for example validation rule: "The animalUse property of an article must not be changed if it has been
     used once for animals":
     ```json
-    {
       "immutableRules": {
         "article": {
           "animalUse": [